Postgraduate routes to becoming a teacher

 The Graduate Teacher Programme (GTP) is a Welsh employment-based route where graduates learn while working in the classroom.
 Programmes last a year and result in QTS.
 Programmes are administered by Initial Teacher Training (ITT) centres in Wales.

 You’re legally employed by the school you’re training in, so you’ll get a salary.
-If you’re specialising in designated priority subjects or training for primary education, you’ll also receive a training grant.
+If you’re specialising in designated priority subjects or training for primary education, you’ll also get a training grant.

 Teach First operates a leadership development programme that trains graduates to become teachers and leaders.
 It’s a social enterprise and registered charity in England and Wales that aims to end educational inequality.